icecube/dnn_reco/docs/source/pages/bootcamp/01_bootcamp_train.rst

     Path to which the transformation model will be saved.

 ``trafo_normalize_dom_data``/ ``trafo_normalize_label_data``/ ``trafo_normalize_misc_data``:
-    If true, the input data per DOM, labels, and miscellanous data will be normalized to have a mean of zero and a standard deviation of one.
+    If true, the input data per DOM, labels, and miscellaneous data will be normalized to have a mean of zero and a standard deviation of one.

 ``trafo_log_dom_bins``: